 And you're an opinion host.

-Just like Maddow gives an opinion, just like uh Laura Ingram gives an opinion, right?
+So when you say things like that, I say, yeah, he's given an opinion, just like Maddow gives an opinion, just like Laura Ingram gives an opinion, right?

-But these people are are being billed as anchors, which means what they're presenting, the audience believes is fact when they're really opinion.
+But these people are being billed as anchors, which means what they're presenting, the audience believes is fact when they're really opinion.

-And it it's just driving me nuts that Don Lennon, who's a nice guy, I've met him, I've been on his show, is called an anchor.
+And it's just driving me nuts that Don Lennon, who's a nice guy, I've met him, I've been on his show, is called an anchor.

 How is that possible?